 Daily the counselor should ask each child the questions listed along the top of the columns and deal with each as necessary.
+The counselor will also keep a daily log of camper's temperature and health symptoms, along with the counselor information as well.
 The questions are: How do you feel?
 Did you take your medicine?
 Did you brush your teeth?
 Did you take a shower?
 Did you shampoo your hair?
 Did you clean your ears?
 Do you have any bites or cuts?
 Did you tonk?
 How many merits did you get (and take them up?)
 Did you lose any D's (and replace them?)
 Then subtract the number of D's lost (Jr.s & I's D's = 1 merit, Sr. I's D's = 2 merits, Senior II's D's = 3 merits) from the merits earned and add them to the total merits.
 Merits spent at the Country Store the day before should be subtracted from the overall total.